 - 2 inch ginger

-- 1/4 cup cold water + 3 tbsp cornstarch, as a thickener
+- 1/4 cup cold water + 3 tbsp cornstarch as a thickener

-- Sesame seeds and green onion, for garnish
+- Sesame seeds and green onion for garnish

 - Display will say ON, Instant Pot will take about 15 minutes to come to pressure, you will see a bit of steam coming out from a valve, then float valve will rise and countdown will begin.

 - In a small bowl, whisk cold water and cornstarch with a fork, pour over chicken and stir gently.
 Cook for a few minutes until sauce has thickened a bit.

 - Serve with brown rice or quinoa, garnished with sesame seeds and green onion.

-Store: Refrigerate in an airtight container for up to 5 days.
+- Store: Refrigerate in an airtight container for up to 5 days.

-Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
+- Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
 Thaw in a fridge or on a counter.

-Freezer Meal: Assemble ingredients minus all water and cornstarch in the order listed above and freeze uncooked in gallon size Ziploc bag.
+- Freezer Meal: Assemble ingredients minus all water and cornstarch in the order listed above and freeze uncooked in gallon size Ziploc bag.
 When ready to cook, cook from frozen following recipe’s instructions + water as per recipe increasing time to 30 minutes.
 After follow Step 4.

-Different amount of water is listed due to bone in chicken releasing more juices.
+- Different amount of water is listed due to bone in chicken releasing more juices.

-If you like dark coloured teriyaki chicken, substitute 1 tbsp of honey or maple syrup with molasses.
+- If you like dark coloured teriyaki chicken, substitute 1 tbsp of honey or maple syrup with molasses.

-You can use frozen chicken.
+- You can use frozen chicken.
 Cook for 20 minutes.